LEAD (Let Everyone Advance w/ Dignity)

 The 2022 LEAD 4 Year Program Evaluation Report has been released!

-This report includes background information on the program, the evaluation approach, and program implementation and presents outcomes and impacts for project period July 1, 2018 and July 31, 2019, and was prepared by the University of Hawaiʻi at Mānoa LEAD Program Evaluation Team with important contributions from the LEAD Honolulu Hui.
+This report includes background information on the program, the evaluation approach, and program implementation and presents outcomes and impacts for the second year of the LEAD program, and was prepared by the University of Hawaiʻi at Mānoa LEAD Program Evaluation Team with important contributions from the LEAD Honolulu Hui.

 WHAT IS LEAD?